compilingEntropy/bytefinder/README.md

 fuzzycactus
 ===========

-Given a file and a mutated version of that file...
+Given a file and a mutated version of that file that crashes MobileSafari, this finds the bytes that cause the mutated version to crash MobileSafari.

 What it does:
-This tool can turn anyone's freshly jailbroken device into a fuzzing machine in minutes.
-All the setup is handled for you.
+This will generate a file where the only differences remaining between it and the original are the differences required to cause a crash.
+It will also give you the offsets of those differences and what they are.
+Depends on https://github.com/uroboro/hexdiff/

 How it works:
 Soooo complicated.
 I'll probably do a blogpost or something.